Key takeaways

 Two things people routinely mix up — don't:

-• The $100,000 payment is not the $215 registration fee.
-The ordinary H-1B electronic registration fee is $215 per registration.
-That's a different, long-standing government fee at a different layer of the process.
+- The $100,000 payment is not the $215 registration fee.
+The ordinary H-1B electronic registration fee is $215 per registration — a cost-recovery fee USCIS set by rule in 2024, replacing the earlier $10 placeholder.
+It sits at a different layer of the process entirely.
 The proclamation payment sits on top of and entirely apart from it.
 When coverage refers loosely to "the H-1B fee," it's usually collapsing these two into one — they are not one.

-• The wage-weighted lottery is a separate change.
-There's a distinct policy shift toward weighting H-1B selection by wage level.
-It's real, but it's a different track from this payment — don't blend the two when you plan.
+- The wage-weighted lottery is a separate change.
+DHS finalized a rule weighting cap-subject H-1B selection by wage level (90 Fed.
+Reg.
+60864, published December 29, 2025, effective February 27, 2026).
+It is a different track from this payment — don't blend the two when you plan.

 What this means if you're hiring or sponsoring a foreign engineer right now